-Based upon information requested from and provided by each director nominee concerning the director nominee's background, employment and affiliations, including family relationships, the board has determined that Haiping Dun, Chenming Hu and Tracy Liu, as well as new director nominee Xiao Xing, qualify as independent directors in accordance with the rules of Nasdaq and Rules 10C-1 and 10A-3 under the Securities Exchange Act.
-The board also determined that Yinan Xiang, who is not standing for re-election at the Annual Meeting, qualified as an independent director in accordance with the rules of Nasdaq and Rules 10C-1 and 10A-3 under the Securities Exchange Act, during her board service.
+Based upon information requested from and provided by each director nominee concerning the director nominee's background, employment and affiliations, including family relationships, the board has determined that Haiping Dun, Chenming Hu, Tracy Liu and Xiao Xing qualify as independent directors in accordance with the rules of Nasdaq and Rules 10C-1 and 10A-3 under the Securities Exchange Act.
 The independent members of the board hold separate regularly scheduled executive session meetings at which only independent directors are present.